Pierre Molinier: Surrealist period

-Molinier's work evolved from landscape painting to erotic imagery with fetishistic themes.
-In 1955, he established contact with leading surrealist André Breton and sent him photographs of his paintings.
-He was subsequently integrated into the Surrealist group, and by 1959, his work was included in the International Surrealist Exhibition.
+Molinier's work moved from landscape painting to erotic imagery with fetishistic themes.
+In 1955, he made contact with leading surrealist André Breton and sent him photographs of his paintings.
+He was subsequently brought into the Surrealist group, and by 1959 his work was included in the International Surrealist Exhibition.
 The Surrealists described the purpose of his art as "for my own stimulation", a sentiment later reflected in a provocative contribution to the 1965 exhibition: a dildo.